broadbent/scootplayer/README.md

 ### Debug Output ###

 Scootplayer implements a watchdog to detect stalled playback.
 If the player stops responding, Scootplayer will dump the status of current objects (playback and download queues, for example) to a file entitled named after the object.
-This is intended for debugging only: if there is no issue with playback, this file will not be present.
+This is intended for debugging only: if there is no issue with playback, these files will not be present.

 ## Example MPDs ##